Nominations - Toronto Arts Council Board of Directors

 - bio or resume

-- Please also indicate whether you have contacted the nominee to confirm their interest.
+- Individuals may self-nominate.
+If you are nominating someone else, please indicate whether you have contacted the nominee to confirm their interest.

 Please send nominations to: